point23/poly-the-shape-of-everything/notes/Puzzle Game Movement System.md

 #### Transactions in Database

-> Unit of work in DB language.
+- Unit of work in DB language.

+参考资料:

+- Be a Better Dev, "What is a Database Transaction?
+Be ACID compliant", https://www.youtube.com/watch?v=wHUOeXbZCYA

 例子：